suncoast-devs/handbook/lessons/full-stack-build-an-app-add-maps-to-the-front-end/index.md

 > `dotnet watch run`

-Once we have installed the library, signed up for a key, and set our API key in configuration, we will update our `Restaurants.jsx` component to show a map.
+Once we have installed the library, signed up for a key, and set our API key in configuration, we will update our `Restaurants.tsx` component to show a map.

 ## Adding the map to the UI